-- Add chicken stock to pot and stir in rice and garlic.
+- Add chicken stock to pot and stir in rice, bay leaf, and garlic.
 If you really like garlic (and what's not to like?!), you can trim the ends of a head of garlic and stick it in the rice, head down.
 Bring to a rolling boil, then reduce heat and cover with lid.
 Cook until your grain is fully cooked, about 15 minutes.

 - Remove garlic head if used.
 Stir in parsley and parmesan.
 Dish should be creamy.

 I chose quinoa for this recipe, but white or brown rice would also work well.
 Adjust cook times accordingly.